SoftUni-Internal/interactive-content/EN/04-Exam-Prep/01-Problem-02 .md

 Examples of **invalid** barcodes: `##InvaliDiteM##, @InvalidIteM@, @#Invalid_IteM@#`

-Next you have to determine the product group of the item from the barcode.
-The product group is obtained by concatenating all the digits found in the barcode.
+Next, you will have to determine the `product group` of the item from the barcode.
+This is done by concatenating all the digits from the barcode.

 If there are no digits present in the barcode, the default product group is `00`.